-Attendance on the Global Leadership Programme is an impressive achievement.
-Universities will recognise the value of having attended this course in terms of learning and skills developed.
-What’s more, the confidence built through attending the Global Leadership Programme means that students will feel more comfortable in an interview situation.
+Attendance on the Global Leadership Programme will put students in an excellent position for university applications, developing the knowledge and skills that universities value.
+In addition, the confidence built through attending the Global Leadership Programme will help students feel more comfortable in an interview situation.

-Having worked on their oral debating skills during your time at Oxford Royale Academy, students will be in a better position to argue a point with an admissions tutor and put their opinions across in a clear and articulate way that’s is sure to impress the interviewer.
+Having worked on their oral debating skills during your time at Oxford Royale Summer Schools, students will be in a better position to argue a point with an admissions tutor and put their opinions across in a clear and articulate way that’s is sure to impress the interviewer.